baleada/docs/src/prose/recognizeable-effects/index.md

 In the example below, an instance of the `Listenable` class is  constructed using the `useListenable` composition function from [Baleada Composition](/docs/composition).

-Note that the `options` object for the `Listenable` constructor should have a `recognizeable` property, whose value is an object with a `handlers` key.
-Call your Baleada Recognizeable Handlers function, passing the result to that key.
+Note that the `options` object for the `Listenable` constructor should have a `recognizeable` property, whose value is an object with a `effects` key.
+Call your Baleada Recognizeable Effects function, passing the result to that key.

 :::
 ```js